-This also means that each day, the Swedish government will add new deaths for multiple days in the past—mostly on recent days, but on average up to 10 days in the past, and sometimes even more, if deaths have been reported with a long delay.
+This also means that each day, the Swedish government will add new deaths for multiple days in the past—mostly on recent days, sometimes for a longer period—if they have been reported with a long delay.

-This results in a daily figure that corresponds to the number of deaths reported in the last 24 hours—regardless of when those deaths actually happened.
-This means that if the death toll for a country was 20 for a given day, it will remain 20 indefinitely.
+This results in a daily figure that corresponds to the number of cases or deaths reported in the last 24 hours—regardless of when these deaths actually happened.
+This means that if the reported death toll for a country was 20 for a given day, it will remain 20 indefinitely.

 Because the Swedish Public Health Agency doesn’t report on weekends and national holidays, the resulting series is more irregular, but it doesn’t show the same systematic fall for the last 2 weeks as the data presented by date of death, as for every other country.